optimizely/Optimizely-iOS-SDK/README.md

 We want your feedback!
 For any and all questions, comments, or kudos, please get in touch with us at [support@optimizely.com](mailto:support@optimizely.com)

 ## Legal
-By using this SDK and your Optimizely account, you agree to abide by the [Optimezely iOS Beta Terms of Service](http://developers.optimizely.com/ios/terms).
+By using this SDK and your Optimizely account, you agree to abide by the [Optimizely iOS Beta Terms of Service](http://developers.optimizely.com/ios/terms).